-Each on-campus student housing facility has an intelligent fire alarm system that is monitored off-site by a monitoring company.
+Each on-campus student housing facility and non-residential building has an intelligent fire alarm system that is monitored off-site by a monitoring company.
 This company directly contacts the local fire department in the event of an alarm.
-Each individual residence room has a battery-operated smoke detector.
+Each individual residence room and classroom has a battery-operated smoke detector.
 Hillman-Morris, Kenan, Merritt, and Joyner halls are equipped with a sprinkler system that includes individual rooms and hallways.